EW corrections and Heavy Boson Radiation at a high-energy muon collider: Numerical results

 We have also considered the $m(W^+W^-)$ and $m(ZZ)$ distributions, which we do not show for brevity here.
 Similar to the case of $t \bar t$ production we see a large suppression due to PDFs for $m(W^+W^-),m(ZZ)<\sqrt{S}$.
 In the case of $m(W^+W^-)$ we see a similar pattern, although less dramatic when moving from the last bin, $m(W^+W^-)\simeq\sqrt S$, to the others, $m(W^+W^-)<\sqrt S$.
 In the case of $ZZ$ production, we do not cluster photons with $Z$ bosons, since from them no photon emissions leading to EWSL are possible.
 For the same reason, we do not see a discontinuity from the rightmost bin with $m(ZZ)\simeq\sqrt S$ to the other ones with $m(ZZ)<\sqrt S$.
 For both processes, the contributions from hard photons collinear to the initial-state muons are subtracted by PDF counterterms in the $\NLOEW$ predictions.
 These are the same double logarithms mentioned in the previous paragraph and this subtraction is correctly taken into account by the $\SDKw$ scheme, which indeed exhibits for the $m(ZZ)$ distributions an $\ord(1\%)$ of the LO accuracy over the full spectrum.

 Finally, in Fig.~\ref{fig:mmzh_pth} we show the transverse-momentum distribution for the Higgs boson in $\mu^+\mu^- \to Z H$ production, $p_T(H)$.
 Similarly to the case of $ t \bar t$ production in Fig.~\ref{fig:mmtt_ptt}, we observe a much less flat LO prediction w.r.t.~the case of $WW$ and $ZZ$ production.
 As in the case of $ t \bar t$ production, and unlike $WW$ and $ZZ$, the tree-level amplitude features only an $s$-channel diagram.
-As in $ t \bar t$ production, and even more, $\deltaNLOEW$ is quite flat over the full spectrum.
+As in $ t \bar t$ production, and even more, $\deltaNLOEW$ also is quite flat over the full spectrum.
 We also observe that the difference $\deltaSDKw-\deltaNLOEW$ is larger, of the order of $10\%$ both for 3 and 10 TeV collisions.
 Instead, in the case of $\deltaSDKz-\deltaNLOEW$, such difference is of the order of $15\%$ at 3 TeV and $20\%$ at 10 TeV.
 Thus, the accuracy of $\deltaSDKz$ is not only worse but also energy-dependent.
 To the best of our understanding, the $\mu^+\mu^- \to Z H$ has large non-logarithmic-enhanced contributions at $\ord(\alpha)$ and on top of that the $\deltaSDKz$ wrongly approximates the double logarithms of the form $L(s,\MW^2)\simeq L(S,\MW^2)$ from the photon exchange among the muons in the initial state.
 Notice that the difference $\deltaSDKw-\deltaSDKz$ is the same observed, both at 3 and 10 TeV, for $\mu^+\mu^-\to ZZ$ production in Fig.~\ref{fig:mmzz_ptz2}, for which the same argument was presented.

 We have also calculated and analysed the $m(ZH)$ distribution.
 The situation is similar to the one observed for the $m(ZZ)$ distribution, but the $\deltaSDKw-\deltaNLOEW$ remains constant at the order of $10\%$ as discussed for the $p_T(H)$ distribution.
+Some of the features discussed in this section have also been observed in Ref.~\cite{Bredt:2022dmm}, where for the $ZZ$ and $ZH$ final state one can also find the analytical expression of the corresponding EWSL.